Society, Environment, Transportation and Space (SETS)

 - class participation 20%

 Successful completion of the course will result in a certificate.
 The course is worth 5 European Credits, which for most USA universities translates into 3 credits.

 We welcome all students interested in issues in sustainability, environmental planning, sustainable transportation/bicycle usage and infrastructure, urban and regional planning, water management and related disciplines.
 The course fee is 1950 EURO.
 Students enrolled at a partner university of the University of Groningen and/or the Faculty of Spatial Sciences receive a 10% discount on the course fee (so the fee for students from partner universities is 1755 EURO).
 No additional tuition or university fees are charged.

 If you are interested in participating in this summer course, please send an e-mail to Paul van Steen, firstname.lastname@example.org -- you will then receive more information, including the application form and payment instructions.

-Applications from students from partner universities will be processed on a first come, first served basis until April 1, 2018 (deadline for submitting applications).
+Applications from students from partner universities will be processed on a first come, first served basis until April 1, 2019 (deadline for submitting applications).
 Housing in international student houses is subject to availability - this is where we (need to) work on a first come, first served basis.
 Applications are welcomed starting December 1, 2018.